Controlling a servo with an AVR microcontroller

 • 2ms: 90 degrees to the right

-For most servos the maximum frequency is around 50 Hz, which means a time period of 20ms.
-The servo is of course not limited to the above corners, the corner is proportional to the pulse duration, with a minimum of 0.7ms and a maximum of 2.3ms.
+For most servos, the maximum frequency is around 50 Hz, which means a time period of 20 ms. Of course, the servo is not limited to just 90-degree angles; the angle is proportional to the pulse duration, with a minimum of 0.7 ms and a maximum of 2.3 ms.

 Implementing it with an AVR microcontroller

-Lets start with the circuit, which is really simple.
+Let's start with the circuit, which is simple.

 Circuit with an AVR ATTiny44 to control a servo

-In this case, I use a 9V battery to power my AVR, and 4 AA batteries (total of 6V), to power my servo.
-It’s better to use a different power source for your servos, because they can draw high currents when they’re rotating, and therefore possibly trigger your reset of the AVR resulting from the voltage drop.
+In this case, I use a 9V battery to power my AVR and 4 AA batteries (total of 6V) to power my servo.
+It’s better to use a different power source for your servos because they can draw high currents when they’re rotating, which could possibly trigger the AVR reset from the resulting voltage drop.

-I use the LM7805 to transform the 9V to 5V for the AVR, some capacitors to remove any AC components of the voltage, and a 4.7k resistor as a pull up for the reset pin.
-As you can see, nothing special here.
-More interesting is the source code running on the AVR.
+I use the LM7805 to transform the 9V to 5V for the AVR, some capacitors to remove any AC components of the voltage, and a 4.7k resistor as a pull-up for the reset pin.

 AVR source code